Premarital Self-Knowledge & Healing for Covenant Marriages

 The Marital Friendship and the Self-Giving Checklist

-The marital friendship and marital happiness are dependent upon the ability of spouses to give themselves to each other, to their children, to work, to the care of the home, to relatives and friends and, in Christian marriages, to God.
+The marital friendship and marital happiness are dependent upon the ability of spouses to give themselves in a trusting manner to each other, to their children, to work, to the care of the home, to relatives and friends and, in Christian marriages, to God and to receive also.
 The self-giving checklist below helps couples evaluate the quality of their self-giving.

 Please rate the self-giving in yourself and to your fiance/fiancee and by identifying the appropriate number on the following measure.